-What is “leaky brain?”
-Do I have “leaky brain?”
-Can I prevent or treat “leaky brain?”
+What is “leaky brain?” and can I prevent or treat it?”
 These questions affect us all.
 First because according to the National Alliance on Mental Illness, approximately 1 in 5 adults in the US experiences mental illness in a given year.
 Secondly, approximately 1 in 25 adults in the US experiences a serious mental illness in a given year that substantially interferes with or limits one or more major life activities.
 Finally, The Alzheimer’s Association reports that 1 in 10 people age 65 and older has Alzheimer’s Dementia, almost two-thirds of Americans with Alzheimer’s Disease are women.

 These statistics do not take into account people with brain injury, or who are fighting brain cancer or other disease.
 Additionally, these numbers do not represent people on the Autism Spectrum or with ADD/ADHD.
 Finally, these statistics do not include the care partners of the people dealing with these illnesses.

 The maintenance of brain health and function is dependent on a system in the brain known as the blood brain barrier.
 The blood brain barrier is made up of endothelial cells, pericytes, astrocyte end feet, and microglia.
-These components act as a physical barrier in the brain that blocks harmful toxins and bacteria from entering the brain, and prevents a “leaky brain.”
+These components act as a physical barrier in the brain that blocks harmful toxins and bacteria from entering the brain.
 Scientists have found that compounds that are very small and/or fat soluble are able to slip through the blood brain barrier, larger molecules such as glucose or insulin must be transported through proteins to the brain.

 Brain cancers or ruptures to blood vessels in the brain cause the blood brain barrier to be crossed, this allows substances that normally aren’t present in the brain access.
 Also, there is evidence that the blood brain barrier may weaken over time and contribute to a number of neurodegenerative disorders.
 This is known as “Leaky Brain.”